The Phriendly Phishing Phish Reporter provides a simple way for staff to report potential phishing and scam emails easily with one click.

 12. Click Close.

-Note: The Phish reporter Outlook add-in could take up to 12 hours to display in users Outlook Ribbon.
+Note: The Phish reporter Outlook add-in could take up to 12 hours to display in users' Outlook Ribbon. - User may need to relaunch Office.